South Shore University Hospital

-South Shore University Hospital (formerly Southside Hospital) is a general medical and surgical hospital located in Bay Shore, New York, and is part of the Northwell Health system.
+South Shore University Hospital (formerly Southside Hospital) is a teaching hospital located in Bay Shore, New York, and is part of the Northwell Health system.
 It serves as a major regional healthcare provider in Suffolk County.

 Services

 The hospital also serves as a teaching facility with graduate medical education programs, including anesthesiology, emergency medicine, internal medicine, maternal fetal medicine, urogynecology, and obstetrics and gynecology.